The History of Juneteenth

 This year marks the 154th celebration of the holiday known as Juneteenth and few places will celebrate with more gusto than Galveston, Texas, where it all began.

 The history of this celebration begins on January 1st 1863, when President Lincoln passed the Emancipation Proclamation, outlawing slavery in the United States and freeing over 500,000 enslaved African Americans.
-Sadly, the news of this monumental decision spread slowly and many people remained enslaved until the news reached them…two-and-a-half years later.
+Sadly, the news of this monumental decision spread slowly and many people remained enslaved until the news reached them two and a half years later.

 Galveston, Texas was the first community to celebrate the holiday now known as “Juneteenth.”

 Mayor Tim Flynn (Far Right) of Oxnard, presenting The City of Oxnard Proclamation to the Juneteenth Celebration Committee for their Juneteenth Celebration event work, as Oxnard City Council members look on.
 Juneteenth Co-Chair & Executive Officer Angela Mitchell, speaks while accepting the Proclamation at the June 2017 Oxnard City Council Meeting.
 To the far left is Juneteenth Celebratiopo Committee Treasurer, Mr. Bruce Stewart.
 (Left) Angela (Center) is the Juneteenth Celebration Co-Chair & President, Mr. Don Montgomery (Right).
-(Photo by: Bob Jeffreys - 805 Photography)
+(Photo by: Bob Jeffreys - 805 Photography - 2017)